Codewith-soham/Question-Paper-Managment-System-/README.md

 1) Quick start (one-click batch helper):

- - Double-click `start-all.bat` in the project root.
+ - Double-click `start-server.bat` in the project root.
 This will:
-   - Ensure jars are present (downloads if your launcher does so), compile sources, and start the web server in a new console window.
+   - Compile sources, verify required jars, and start the web server.
-   - It prints a manual SQL command to run for DB setup (safer than auto-run).
+   - Follow the on-screen instructions for any missing dependencies.

 2) From VS Code (Run button):